Figure 1) Current SST, SSTA Conditions and Shipping Route

 with circles represent the weekly SST average since

-lighter solid lines represent the long-term monthly SST averages between
+The lighter solid lines represent the

 1997-2022.